Why Compliance Assessment And Remediation Need To Complement Each Other?

 How is compliance risk assessment different from general risk assessment?

-Compliance risk assessment helps organizations to understand their risk exposure, including the reasons and severity of the risk that they might be exposed to.
-This allows them to prioritize risks and map them to their owners to mitigate them before they are exposed.
+Compliance risk assessment helps organizations understand their risk exposure, including the reasons and severity of the risk they might be exposed to.
+This allows them to prioritize risks and map them to their owners to mitigate them before exposure.

 Why should you integrate compliance assessment and remediation?

-Linking each security and compliance risk to a remediation step has multiple benefits like:
+Linking each security and compliance risk to a remediation step has multiple benefits:

 • Saves time: In the case of a data leak, enterprises need to act fast to control the leak.
-Having remediation saves time to figure out what actions need to be taken after the breach has occurred and prevents the loss.
+Having remediation saves time in figuring out what actions must be taken after the breach and prevents the loss.

 • Streamlined process: Integrating assessment and remediation helps enterprises save work hours as remediation of each compliance rule is set when the audit is performed.

-• Makes automation easier: With each compliance rules linked to a solution, it is easier for enterprises to automate the remediation process.
-Once set, the compliance software can identify potential risks and automatically address them.
+• Makes automation easier: With each compliance rule linked to a solution, it is easier for enterprises to automate the remediation process.
+Once set, the compliance software can identify and automatically address potential risks.

 • Better monitoring: With 1:1 mapping of risks with remediation, enterprises can control cyber threat soon after it is detected, at times, even in real-time.
-Compliance assessment and risk assessment, therefore, help enterprises monitor and prevent threats.
+Therefore, Compliance and risk assessments help enterprises monitor and prevent threats.

 • Enhanced risk visibility: Compliance audits enhance risk visibility by identifying the loopholes in the system and addressing those before hackers have access to the vulnerabilities.
 It also helps enterprises address security issues to prevent cyberattacks.